bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-For instance, favicon is in the public folder because no component depends on it.
-In other words, React doesn't need to use the favicon file to compile all the components into an app that will get served in your local browser while you're building your app.
+<p>For instance, favicon is in the public folder because no component depends on it.
+In other words, React doesn't need to use the favicon file to compile all the components into an app that will get served in your local browser while you're building your app.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-f.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->